yale-cpsc-419-templates/pset-3-template/README.md

 ---
 ## Submission

-Replace the provided `README.md` file (which contains this assignment specification) with your own `README.md` file that conforms to the following requirements.

-1. Leave the first line of the file alone (it is the assignment title).
+Rename this file `TEMPLATE_README.md` and replace it with a new `README.md` file.

-2. Thereafter your `README.md` file must contain:
+Your new `README` file must contain:

-    * Your name and Yale netid and your teammate’s name and Yale netid (if you worked with a partner)
+* Your name and netid and your teammate's name and netid, at the beginning of the file
-      * Also indicate here whether you and your teammate are enrolled in 419 or 519
-    * A paragraph describing your contribution, and another paragraph describing your teammate’s contribution.
+* A paragraph describing your contribution, and another paragraph describing your teammate's contribution
-    Please be thorough; we are looking for two substantial paragraphs, not a sentence or two.
+    * Please be thorough; we are looking for two substantial paragraphs, not a sentence or two
-    * A description of whatever help (if any) you received from other people while doing the assignment.
+* A description of whatever help (if any) you received from other people while doing the assignment
-    * A description of the sources of information that you used while doing the assignment, that are not direct help from other people.
+* A description of the sources of information that you used while doing the assignment, that are not direct help from other people
-    * An indication of how much time you spent doing the assignment, rounded to the nearest hour.
+* An indication of how much time you spent doing the assignment, rounded to the nearest hour
 * Your assessment of the assignment:
     * Did it help you to learn?
     * What did it help you to learn?
     * Do you have any suggestions for improvement? *Etc.*
-    * (Optionally) Any information that will help us to grade your work in the most favorable light.
+* (Optionally) Any information that will help us to grade your work in the most favorable light
-    In particular, describe all known bugs and explain why any `pylint` style warnings you received are unavoidable or why you know better than `pylint` (a convincing argument might negate some `pylint` style penalties you may accrue).
+    * In particular, describe all known bugs and explain why any pylint style warnings you received are unavoidable or why you know better than pylint (a convincing argument may negate some pylint style penalties you accrue)

-Your `README.md` file must be a plain text file.
-**Do not** create your `README.md` file using Microsoft Word or any other word processor, although it may be formatted using [markdown](https://www.markdownguide.org/), like this provided `README.md` file.
+Your README file must be a plain text file: don't create it using Microsoft Word or any other word processor, although you are encouraged to format it using [markdown](https://www.markdownguide.org/) tags.

 Package your assignment files by [creating a release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) on GitHub in your assignment repository.
-There must be at least two files with the following (exact) names in that repository when you submit it:
+There must be at least the following files with the following (exact) names in that repository when you submit it:

 * `README.md`
 * `runserver.py`

-Ensure that any additional files needed by your program (such as other Python modules or HTML templates) are in the repository snapshot (_i.e._, commit) captured by the release.
+Ensure that any additional files needed by your program (such as other Python modules or HTML files) are in the repository snapshot captured by the release.
+The one exception to this, as has been the case all semester, is that `lux.sqlite` should *not* be included in your repository.

 > **Note**: If you have installed external packages, you must also include a file named `requirements.txt` containing the dependencies of your project.
 > It can be created from your virtual environment by running the following command: